LittleGreenTonberry/Capstone-Project-Feed/README.md

 []  Apply Rating System
 []  Apply Keywords in Search Options and Results
-[]  Connect "User" and "Add Restaurant" if needed (Cannot add location without signing in )
+[]  Connect "User" and "Add Restaurant" if needed (Cannot add location without signing in ) []  Change the Grid to better suite screen types
 ```

 ## Advanced Plans: